scollovati/api-scripts/report-count-duration/README.md

 7. Run the script:
    `python3 report-count-duration.py`
 8. You’ll be prompted for:
+   - An owner user ID (optional)
    - A tag (optional)
    - A category ID (optional)
-   - A start and end date (leave end date blank if you want it to be today)
+   - A start and end date (optional — leave both blank to search from the beginning of your repository)
    - A restriction interval (1 = Yearly, 2 = Monthly, 3 = Weekly, 4 = Daily)

 # Output CSVs